dewittpe/ipe/README.md

 additional values which could be used to tracking other statistics.

 ## Use
+The needed modules are defined in the conda envrionment file `environment.yml`

 Get the usage for the proof of concept program: